Kairum-Labs/should/README.md

 - **String Similarity**: When a string assertion fails, `Should` suggests similar strings from your collection to help you spot typos.
 - **Integer Context**: When an integer assertion fails, `Should` shows the nearest values to help you understand the context.
 - **Type-Safe**: Uses Go generics for type safety while maintaining a clean API.
-- **High-Performance**: Optimized implementations for common types and operations.

 ## Installation